SteveLauC/The-Linux-Programming-Interface/README.md

 # The-Linue-Programming-Interface
-Source code of The Linux Programming Interface.
+Src of The Linux Programming Interface and its Rust implementation (Exercise included)

 #### Chapters and their corresponding directories
 |Chapter|Src Directory|Exercise Directory|